electricitymaps/electricitymaps-contrib/datascience/README.md

 - end_date (*string*) - end date.
 Date format is `YYYY-MM-DD`.
 - delta(*int*) - interval of timestamp between `start_date` and `end_date`.
 In minutes.

+Data returned :

+- country - country that was passed in the `countries` parameter list.
+- production - amount of electricity that was produced (in MW).
+- sources - sources of electricity (oil,nuclear,gas,biomass,coal,solar,wind,hydro).
+- timestamp - timestamp at which the fetch was performed.

 Example :

 ```python